 How businesses are prepared to face the challenges of COVID-19?

-Professional Partnership of Advocates “Deloitte Legal” conducted a survey of companies and organisations operating in a country, which shows how businesses are prepared to face the challenges of COVID-19 and how the pandemic related crisis will affect business results.
+Professional Partnership of Advocates “Deloitte Legal” conducted a survey of companies and organizations operating in a country, which shows how businesses are prepared to face the challenges of COVID-19 and how the pandemic related crisis will affect business results.

 Answers to the survey questions related to corrections of this year activity targets showed companies’ uncertainty of the future – 39% of the respondents provided that they are still not aware whether they will change targets of this year, more than a quarter (36%) will highly reduce previously established targets, 16% will try to keep the established targets while 5.8% plan to increase reachability in the market.